"Question everything. Learn something. Answer nothing."

 Seek the living truth: Maintain allegiance to the flame, not the forms.

-The Blind Follower surrenders his flame because he fears his own independence.
-His servitude is compensation.
+The Blind Follower's fierce surrender masks an Extremist who trusted his own path and got lost.
+He surrendered his flame because he fears his own independence.
 His dogmatism is armor.
 Underneath "the teacher knows best" is a man terrified of his own truth.

 He stopped questioning because his questions once led him astray.
 He followed his own flame and it burned him.
 He trusted his own knowing and it failed.
 He handed his power to others and called it faith.

-Watch the Blind Follower when his teacher fails him.
-The Extremist emerges—suddenly certain, rejecting everything, ready to burn down what he once worshipped.
-He hasn't lost his flame; he's buried it.
+Watch him when his teacher fails him.
+The Extremist emerges: certain, rejecting everything, ready to burn down what he once worshipped.
+He hasn't lost his flame.
+He buried it.

-The transformed Blind Follower sees that the best kind of obedience asks questions.
+The transformed Blind Follower sees that the best obedience asks questions.
 Respect that means anything includes the willingness to disagree.
-You can't really follow a teacher if you've given away the very thing that made you worth teaching.
+We can't follow a teacher if we've given away the thing that made us worth teaching.

 Living with the Blind Follower Shadow